mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 16. Next, type in `git push heroku master`.
 Hit enter.
 17. This should allow us to test our app on heroku.
 In your internet browser, go to `https://bok-watch-together.herokuapp.com/slack/word/test-from-heroku` (first replace `bok-watch-together` with the name of the app you created).

-***Not sure where to put this, but "dotenv" is a strategy that we use only for the local development server.
+***Not sure where to put this***,
+### Ok, so that didn't work. "dotenv" is a strategy that we use only for the local development server.
 When this is running on heroku, we actually define the environment variables on heroku directly.
 To do this:
 18. In terminal,  while in the folder that the app is in (`watch-together`), type in `heroku config:add `.
 Don't hit enter yet.
 19. In Atom, open up you `.env` and copy the code.
 Paste it in terminal.
 Hit enter.
 That should set it and restart it.
 20. Reload `https://bok-watch-together.herokuapp.com/slack/word/test-from-heroku`.
 Now that should work - a slack should have just gone through.